dcos/dcos-cli/README.rst

 DCOS Command Line Interface
 ===========================
 The DCOS Command Line Interface (CLI) is a command line utility supporting several commands to provide an user friendly yet powerful way to manage DCOS installations.

 Dependencies
 ------------

 #. git_ must be installed and on the system path in order to fetch
    packages from :code:`git` sources.

+#. virtualenv_ must be installed and on the system path in order to install
+   subcommands.

 Setup
 -----